Benefits & Challenges of an Issue Focus

 2. Staff and Volunteer Expertise

-The ability to understand and change the issue requires training and/or finding staff and volunteers with expertise or experience addressing the issue.
+The ability to understand and change the issue requires training and/or finding staff and volunteers with expertise or experience in addressing the issue.
 Expertise in grant writing and planned giving is also required to secure diversified funding.

 3. Issue Awareness and Education